willjhliang/quartz/content/Deep Learning/Computer Vision/👁️ Convolutional Neural Network.md

 ![[20221229103206.png#invert|400]]

-Each layer has multiple 3D filters, defined by its dimensions, stride, and padding; each filter consists of weights, and we apply these filters onto the activations of the previous layer.
+Each layer has multiple 3D filters, defined by its dimensions, stride, and padding; each filter consists of weights, and we convolve these filters with the activations of the previous layer (see [[♻️ Convolution]]).
 One filter results in one 2D matrix, and stacking these matrices gives us the 3D tensor.

 ## Max Pool
 Max pool layers are used to reduce the first two dimensions of a 3D tensor, partitioning the input and getting the maximum value for each.
 Note that we use maximum instead of average because most of the input is zero, and we want to capture strong activations instead of muddying the signals with an average.